git for Scientific Software Development

 • The entry point for new users.

-• Helps to ensure your code is used properly.
+• Helps to ensure your code:

 • Today encouraged to be written in Markdown as README.md.